rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 ### GraphQL Server Backend

 In this section, we will set up the backend GraphQL server connecting to MongoDB.
-Following is our folder for our server.
+Following is our folder structure for our server.
 All of the source code will be in the `src` folder.
 We created separate folders to store our `models` and `resolvers`.

 ### Folder Structure